 For women, good quality follicles (eggs) and a rich, implantable endometrial lining are the keys to having a successful cycle.
 Your chance of success lowers dramatically if either of these factors are not optimal.
 It is best to work on the points below for several months to prepare for IVF cycles.
 This is key, as the eggs which will be retrieved for your IVF cycle spend several months developing in the ovary.

 Although each patient has specific needs which are best addressed individually, I have made a list of 10 important things that women can do to prepare for IVF.
-I have consistently seen that being on the right combination of supplements can increase IVF success rates and in this article I will mention two of the basic supplements for IVF that all women should be taking.
+I have consistently seen that being on the right combination of supplements can increase IVF success rates and in this article I will mention two of the basic supplements for IVF that all women should be taking:

-- Eat high quality, whole grain and low glycemic index foods.
 Avoid processed foods, hydrogenated oils, sugars, and alcohol.
 Avoid large amounts of soy products.
 Quit smoking if you smoke.

-- High quality healthy fats should be a big part of your diet– unrefined oils, foods rich in polyunsaturates such as nuts, seeds, and avocado, and uncontaminated fish.
+Unrefined oils, foods rich in polyunsaturates such as nuts, seeds, and avocado, and uncontaminated fish.
 Check out the Seafood Health Alerts List from the Environmental Defense Fund for a list of low contaminant fish species.

-- Do gentle exercise such as walking or fertility yoga 4 times per week.
 Gentle exercise reduces stress and improves circulation.
 Avoid exercise that is overly strenuous.

-- Acupuncture and meditation : these are important for both stress relief and the ability to improve IVF outcomes.
+These are important for both stress relief and the ability to improve IVF outcomes.
 Acupuncture can simultaneously improve circulation to the reproductive organs and reduce overall stress levels.

-- Eat organic to reduce load on the liver and to avoid hormone disruptors.
 Check out the Shoppers Guide from the Environmental Working Group to determine which foods are most heavily sprayed in pesticides.
 Many pesticides have estrogenic effects which can lower egg quality.

-- Get into a healthy sleep cycle for at least 1 month before IVF, aiming for 8 hours of sleep.
+Aiming for 8 hours of sleep.
 Be in bed by 10:30 pm and sleep in complete darkness to improve natural melatonin production.
 Melatonin is required for healthy follicle development.

-- Take an omega 3 fish oil supplement.
 Aim for around 600 mg of DHA and 1000 mg of EPA daily.
 Omega 3 fatty acids have been shown to improve embryo morphology during IVF.
 Be sure to choose a product that has been third party tested for contaminants.

-- Take Coenzyme Q10.
 Coenzyme Q10 improves egg quality by acting as a mitochondrial antioxidant.
 Aim for approximately 400mg twice daily.
 Choose a crystal free or ubiquinol form.

 You may have noticed that improving circulation and delivering quality nutrients to the cells are key if you want to increase IVF success rates.
 For IVF, it is important that the follicles receive protective nutrients to protect them from damage and improve their integrity during the stimulation process.
 Nutrients and medications reach your ovaries, endometrial lining and eventually the implanting embryo through the circulation.
 Good blood flow and optimal circulatory health is an essential part of having a cycle with a good outcome.